eloylp/scirocco-server/README.md

 # Scirocco Server
 [![Build Status](https://travis-ci.org/eloylp/scirocco-server.svg?branch=develop)](https://travis-ci.org/eloylp/scirocco-server)

 Scirocco its a data distribution service (near realtime) over the HTTP protocol.
 It can act as data bus and gateway.
-Its a way to simplify inter process commnucations (IPC).
+Its a way to simplify inter process communications (IPC).

 ## Organization